observIQ/bindplane-agent/manifests/observIQ/README.md

 # observIQ manifest

 This manifest contains all components available in [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/tree/v0.105.0), [OpenTelemetryContrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), and custom components defined in this repo.
-The options available here match parity with what was available to the BindPlane Agent v1.
+The options available here match parity with what was available to the BDOT v1.

 ## Components